1996 Spanish general election

-The election resulted in the first PSOE defeat in a general election since 1979, but predictions of a landslide victory by the opposition José María Aznar's People's Party (PP)—which had achieved resounding wins in the European Parliament, local and regional elections held in 1994 and 1995, and was predicted by opinion polls to secure an outright overall majority or come short of it by few seats—failed to materialize.
-Instead, the election turned into the closest result between the two major parties in the Spanish democratic period to date; a PSOE comeback, fueled by a strong 77.4% voter turnout (the highest scored ever since) left the PP leading by just 1.2 percentage points and 290,000 votes, falling 20 seats short of an absolute majority.
-Julio Anguita's United Left (IU)—which had hoped to come close or even surpass the PSOE, in the so-called sorpasso—also failed to meet expectations, despite scoring over 10% in their best overall result in a general election since the Communist Party of Spain (PCE) in 1979.
+The election resulted in the first PSOE defeat in a general election since 1979, but opinion poll predictions of a landslide victory by the opposition José María Aznar's People's Party (PP)—which had achieved resounding wins in the 1994 European Parliament election and the 1995 local and regional elections—failed to materialize.
+The PP, which aimed to secure enough support to govern alone (Aznar's coined "sufficient majority"), saw the election turn into the closest result between the two major parties in the Spanish democratic period to date; a PSOE comeback, fueled by a strong 77.4% voter turnout (the highest scored ever since) left the PP leading by just 1.2 percentage points and 290,000 votes, falling 20 seats short of an outright overall majority.
+Julio Anguita's United Left—which had hoped to come close or even surpass the PSOE, in the so-called sorpasso—also failed to meet expectations, despite scoring over 10% in their best overall result in a general election since the Communist Party of Spain's one in 1979.

 At 156 seats, this would be the worst performance for a winning party in the democratic period until the 2015 election.
-The results forced Aznar to tone down his attacks on Catalan and Basque nationalists in order to garner their support for his investiture.
-After two months of negotiations, agreements were reached with CiU—the Majestic Pact—the Basque Nationalist Party (PNV) and Canarian Coalition (CC), enabling José María Aznar to become prime minister of a centre-right minority cabinet and marking the end of over 13 years of Socialist government.
+The results forced Aznar to seek support for his investiture from peripheral nationalists, which he had ferociously attacked in the previous years over their alliance with González's government.
+After two months of negotiations, agreements were reached with CiU, the Basque Nationalist Party and Canarian Coalition (in what would become known as the Majestic Pacts), enabling Aznar to become prime minister at the helm of a centre-right minority cabinet, and signalling the end of over 13 years of Socialist government in Spain.